Kitsap County Transportation Company: Acquisitions

 The Kitsap County Transportation Company acquired a number of steamboats, including Kitsap, Hyak, Burton, Falcon, Vashon II, Tolo, and Kitsap II.

 In March 1905 KCTC bought Reliance for $20,000.
 In December 1906 the company purchased Burton for $11,225.
 In June 1909 the company bought Hyak, paying $51,101.72.
 In April 1914 the company purchased Suquamish for $23,807.73.
 In November 1915, KCTC bought Camano from the Capt.
 H.B.
 Lovejoy's Island Transportation Company for $15,000 and renamed the vessel Tolo.

 Suquamish, sometimes referred to at the time as "Hyaks pup" was notable for being the first diesel-powered passenger vessel in the United States.

 Waterfront property

 As of January 1, 1917, the company owned 2200 ft of waterfront property at Brownsville, Washington, valued for rate-paying purposes at $6,600, and a dock at Suquamish, valued at $1,800.
-In 1927, Kitsap County Transportation Companyand Puget Sound Freight Lines (PSFL) formed a joint venture company called the Ferry Dock Company, which took out a long-term lease on the Grand Trunk Pacific dock in Seattle, which was then in a rundown condition.
+In 1927, Kitsap County Transportation Company and Puget Sound Freight Lines (PSFL) formed a joint venture company called the Ferry Dock Company, which took out a long-term lease on the Grand Trunk Pacific dock in Seattle, which was then in a rundown condition.
 The dock became the main terminal and for both lines.
 In 1929, the stockholders of KCTC and PSFL reached agreement with Wilbur B. Foshay (b.
 1887) to sell their companies, including the Ferry Dock Company, to Foshay, who was then assembling a utility and transportation business empire.
 Foshay however was financially ruined in the October 1929 stock market crash and the transaction never went through.